Khaing-su-wai/miit_fdp/README.md

 1.Combinational optimisation methods:

--Squezzing the logic to get the most optimised design -Area and Power savings
+#  Squezzing the logic to get the most optimised design
+-Area and Power savings
 -Constant propogation
 -Direct Optimisation